KZGlobalTeam/gokz/README.md

 ### Mapping

-Please see [MAPPING.md](MAPPING.md) to see how to make maps that work with GOKZ.
+Please see the [Mapping-API](https://github.com/KZGlobalTeam/gokz/wiki/Mapping-API) to see how to make maps that work with GOKZ.

 ## Contributing